videosdk-live/videosdk-rtc-flutter-sdk-example/README.md

 - We have seprated screens and widget in following folder structure:
   - `one-to-one` - It includes all files related to OneToOne meeting.
   - `common` - It inclues all the files that are used in both meeting type (OneToOne and Group calls).
+  - `conference-call` - It includes all files related to the conference call.

 ### Common Content